endpoints4s/endpoints4s/documentation/manual/src/paradox/algebras/json-schemas.md

 }
 ~~~

+The encoding of sealed traits in OpenAPI can be configured by overriding the `coproductEncoding`
+method in the OpenAPI interpreter.
+By default, the OpenAPI interpreter will encode variants of
+sealed traits in the same way that they would be encoded if they were standalone records.
+However,
+it is sometimes useful to include in each variants' schema a reference to the base type schema.
+The @scaladoc[API documentation](endpoints.openapi.JsonSchemas.coproductEncoding) has more details.

 ## Generic derivation of JSON schemas (based on Shapeless)

 The module presented in this section uses Shapeless to generically derive JSON schemas